aunetx/blur-my-shell/README.md

     - uses static blur only
   - popup blur
     - you can choose between static blur and dynamic blur
-    - covers panel menus, the calendar and notifications popup, notification banners, OSD popups, switchers, and dialogs
+    - covers panel menus, the calendar and notifications popup, notification banners, OSD popups, switchers, dialogs, and Dock
     - static blur uses the selected pipeline, like other static blur components
     - you can choose a transparent, light, dark, or automatic background above the blur
     - popup blur has separate corner-radius settings for the different popup surface types